MarcelloMorettoni/MLOpsChallenge/README.md

 Middleware: Node-RED acting as the API layer to send commands to the robotic arm.

-Model: A computer vision model that detects blue cubes in real-time.
+Model: A computer vision model that detects cubes in real-time.

 MLOps Workflow: Automate model training, versioning, deployment, and monitoring.